se-edu/addressbook-level4/docs/devops/integration/Configuring Travis CI.md

 The current Travis CI set up:
   - runs the `./gradlew clean headless allTests coverage coveralls -i` command.
-  - automatically retries up to 3 times if a task fails
+  - automatically retries the build up to 3 times if a task fails

 If you would like to customise your travis build, do read the [Travis CI Documentation](https://docs.travis-ci.com/).